fbpx For PhD fellows | The Oslo School of Architecture and Design

 The finishing seminar requires an opponent to review a version of the final PhD thesis.
 Opponent appointments and the date of the final seminar must be ratified by the programme board.

-The opponent provides a reading of the thesis in a seminar format together with a report on the state of the thesis in relation to the checklist for the submitted thesis.
+The opponent provides a reading of the thesis in a seminar format together with a report on the state of the thesis concerning the checklist for the submitted thesis.
 This is provided to the candidate, supervisor and the programme board.

 The finishing seminar budget should include funds both for reading the thesis and attending AHO either virtually or physically to discuss the work.
 The honorarium for reading the thesis, writing the report and participating in the seminar is NOK 6 000.
 No research administration funds are available for travel for mid-term seminars.